Introduction to pypomp

 """

-Cast a theta vector into A, C, Q, and R matrices as if casting iron.
+Unpack the theta dictionary into A, C, Q, and R matrices.

 """